Home Buyer Resources

 Recommended Service Providers

-Over the years, Paris Group Realty, LLC has developed strong relationships with a variety of vendors and service providers.
+Over the years, Paris Group Realty, LLC has developed strong relationships with a variety of vendors and service providers in the Portland Metropolitan area.
 If you’re looking for trusted companies to complete projects on your property, give us a call at (503) 926-5213 or email us and we’ll be happy to provide you a list of our preferred vendors.

 Tips & Tricks